degustujacaistota/en/docs/_posts/2020-09-20-Silvio_Nickol.md

 #### *Apple/sour cream/dill/fennel/beetroot*

-Apple sorbet with fennel closed in spheres, roasted sour cream, The meringue in the form of smooth sheets and white beets.
+Apple sorbet with fennel closed in spheres, roasted sour cream, the meringue in the form of smooth sheets and white beets.
   I really like this very interesting dessert with vegetables.
    A great balance of sweet and sour, plus many structures and complex elements.
    A perfect dessert for me and for that I award it  the Happy Eggplant Badge. _5&nbsp;[eggplants]._